nasa-jpl/ION-DTN/gh-pages/docs/ION-Design-and-API-Overview.md

 ## Modular Packaging - ION Core

 Due to the highly modular design of ION, it is possible to build a streamlined package that contains only the modules required for a specific system to maximize resource efficiency and reduce V&V costs.
-For example, in response to a particular JPL mission's requirement, the [ION-Core](https://github.com/nasa-jpl/ion-core) 4.1.2a package delivered a significantly streamlined package containing only three modules, namely BPv7, STCP CLA, and UDP CLA.
-This package delivered DTN capabilities to a highly resource-constrained platform, minimizing both processing and storage footprints of all statically linked daemons and DTN applications.
+[ION-Core](https://github.com/nasa-jpl/ion-core) 4.1.2b package offers the ability to selectively build different sets of CLAs and bundle extensions blocks, targeting either 32-bit or 64-bit operating systems.

 ## ION APIs